U.S. Reviews Broadcom's Bid for Qualcomm -

 “In compliance with the CFIUS order, Qualcomm will delay its annual meeting of stockholders and election of directors for at least 30 days so that CFIUS can fully investigate Broadcom Limited’s proposal to acquire Qualcomm,” the company said.

-Broadcom called the delay “a blatant, desperate act by Qualcomm to entrench its incumbent board of directors and prevent its own stockholders from voting for Broadcom’s independent director nominees.”
+Broadcom accused Qualcomm of secretly filing a voluntary request with CFIUS to initiate an investigation.
+It called the delay “a blatant, desperate act by Qualcomm to entrench its incumbent board of directors and prevent its own stockholders from voting for Broadcom’s independent director nominees.”

+But Qualcomm, in a press statement, said “Broadcom’s claims that the CFIUS inquiry was a surprise to them has no basis in fact” and that Broadcom had been interacting with CFIUS “for weeks.”

 Broadcom most recently offered $79 per share, or $117 billion, for Qualcomm, lowering its previous bid of $82 per share, or $121 billion, after Qualcomm raised its own takeover bid for NXP Semiconductors.